cacophony-wj/licentia_black/TROUBLESHOOTING.md

   - [I crash in Project AHO when I complete a certain quest!](#i-crash-in-project-aho-when-i-complete-a-certain-quest)
   - [My quests have started to disappear from my Quest Log.](#my-quests-have-started-to-disappear-from-my-quest-log)
 - [For More Information](#for-more-information)

-## Easy Changes To The List

-### My computer is too wimpy!
-I need a less demanding version of Licentia.

-The biggest hit to your computer system is definitely **ENB.** Now there's another way!
-To switch to a much less demanding version of the list, find the header in the list of mods on the left entitled **VAST PERFORMANCE IMPROVEMENT.** (You can search for it from a box at the bottom of the list.)

-Just beneath this header you will find a mod called "Community Shaders."
-Click the small "bubble" to the left until a checkmark appears inside.
-Now strike the `F5` key to **Refresh Mod Organizer 2.**

-**One more step.** Now you need to find the `Stock Game` folder -- this is usually within the modlist folder (something like `D:\Licentia\Stock Game\` -- and delete the file named `d3d11.dll` inside. **If you do not do this, your game will CRASH!** Then you can enjoy the list on a laptop or much more inexpensive gaming rig.

-**PLEASE BE AWARE,** while the graphics card requirement may be greatly reduced, the amount of Papyrus scripting in the list may still demand a rather strong CPU.
-If you notice unusual problems like system freezes, sex scenes failing to start, or especially actions taking a long time to be performed... your system may still be too weak.

-## This list is too modest!
-I want skimpy armors in my game.

-**Simply load the _Slooty Load Order._**

-Above the list of mods on the left you will see a small icon that looks like a swirling arrow.
-Click it and you will be presented with two **Load Orders** -- the one from 2001 is the **Modest Load Order** with sane outfits.
-The list from **2006** is the **Slooty Load Order** with sexy outfits.
-Simply click the one you want.

-**One more step.** Now you need to look above the list of plugins on the right ("plugins" are files ending with `ESM`, `ESL`, `ESP`, and so on) and find a similar swirling arrow.
-Click it and you will see the same options -- the 2001 list is the **Modest Load Order** and the 2006 list is the **Slooty Load Order.** Click whichever one you want.

-Switching between the two outfit setups is as easy as that, **BUT IT CAN ONLY BE DONE ON A NEW GAME.** That means you have to select **NEW** from the _Main Menu;_ you can't even load a game from the Starting Room after the MCM Recordings are complete -- or the vast majority of people in _Tamriel_ will be naked.

 ## Content